thezeroalpha/lectures.alex.balgavy.eu/content/distributed-algorithms-notes/waves-deadlock-detection/index.md

 To determine largest process ID in network:
 - each process runs echo algorithm tagged by its ID
 - processes only participate in largest wave they've seen so far
-- the one that decides is TODO
+- the one that decides is the one with the largest ID

 # Deadlocks
 Deadlock if cycle of processes waiting until